BY GIANNA STANLEY

 4. The Philippines

 Also known as the country who start Christmas early, the Phillipines enjoy a myriad of their own traditional delicacies over this festive period.
 They start celebrating Christmas on September 1, as it marks the beginning of the so-called ‘BER months’.
 During this stage, radios start playing Christmas music and trees and lights start going up.
 Noche buena feast (on Christmas Eve) is seen as one of the most important family gatherings of the period, so of course, they need to serve only the best dishes.
 One of the biggest stars on the dinner table is puto bumbong, a sweet mixture of black and white rice that presents a purple colour.
 The rice is inserted into a bamboo tube, and then mixed with butter, sugar, and shredded coconut.
 This can be accompanied by a yellow noodle dish, buko pandan (gelatin mixed with coconut and cream), and a roasted pig.
 Although they start their festivities early, these sweet, delicious foods are worth the wait.

 Throw some shrimp on the barbie!
 Over in Australia, the heat is cranked up, and Aussie’s spend the day out at the beach with friends and family, or having a barbecue at home.
 Whilst they typically include roasted ham as a main dish, seafood is a huge tradition over Christmas, with grilled shrimp, smoked oysters, crab, lobster and so on!
 Ironically, their traditional dessert is titled ‘White Christmas’ – bringing the snow to Australia during summer.
-This dessert is quite similar to torrone, made with coconut, dried fruit, and rice krispies.
+This dessert is quite similar to torrone, made with coconut, dried fruit you can use Kurma Malaysia dates, and rice krispies.
 Although the weather is not quite as traditional, they sure make up for it with warm desserts and cultural delicacies!